-In 2015, he was awarded one of the highest accolades in aerosol science, the Thomas T Mercer Award from the American Association of Aerosol Research (AAAR) and the International Society of Aerosols in Medicine (ISAM), recognising his international research excellence in pharmaceutical aerosols and inhalable materials.
+In 2015, he was awarded one of the highest accolades in Aerosol Science, the Thomas T Mercer Award from the American Association of Aerosol Research (AAAR) and the International Society of Aerosols in Medicine (ISAM), recognising his International Research Excellence in Pharmaceutical Aerosols and Inhalable Materials.

-His Research Themes are Inhaled Drug Delivery, Lung Imaging, Small Airways Physiology, Respiratory Pharmacology and tele-monitoring / e-health.
+His Research Themes are Inhaled Drug Delivery, Small Airways Physiology, Lung Imaging, Respiratory Pharmacology and Tele-monitoring / E-health.

 Dr Usmani qualified in Medicine at King's College London and has dual Specialist Certification in Respiratory and General Internal Medicine.
 He underwent his Speciality Training at the London Teaching Hospitals of St Thomas', Guy's and, King's College.

-During his clinical training he undertook a PhD at Imperial College London, through which his research into Medical Inhalers and Aerosol Science achieved wide publicity; BBCNewsOnline, together with his research into the Treatment and Pharmacology of Cough; BBCNewsOnline.
+During his clinical training he undertook a PhD at Imperial College London, through which his research into Medical Inhalers and Aerosol Science achieved wide Media publicity; BBCNewsOnline, together with his research into the Treatment and Pharmacology of Cough; BBCNewsOnline.
 He received the 2005 NHLI PhD Prize for the Best Thesis submitted and an Alavi-Mandell Award from the American Society of Nuclear Medicine.

 In 2012, Dr Usmani was awarded a UK - National Institute for Health Research (NIHR) Career Development Fellowship to investigate the lung deposition behaviour of inhaled bronchodilator aerosols of different particle size within the airways of patients with Chronic Obstructive Pulmonary Disease (COPD).
-This is the first time this award category was given to Respiratory Science research in the UK.
+This was the first time this award category was given to Respiratory Science research in the UK.

-Positions of esteem
+INTERNATIONAL Positions of esteem

-Dr Usmani holds the following international positions;
+Dr Usmani holds the following current International positions of esteem;

 Dr Usmani is a keen educator, teaching and training the next generation of future scientists and doctors.
 He himself completed CASLAT (Certificate of Advanced Study in Learning and Teaching) awarded by Imperial College London in 2010 and is a Fellow of the Higher Education Academy (FHEA).

 Dr Usmani is the Clinical Lead for NHLI’s Clinical Research Fellow's Initiative (CRFI) that he established, which aims to attract, encourage and support clinical trainees interested in undertaking postgraduate research.
 He was also the Academic Advisor to the North-West London Respiratory Specialist Training Committee (STC) for 5 years.

 He is currently Imperial College’s contact for Medical Students wanting to undertake Research Electives in Respiratory Medicine.

 Bonini M, Usmani OS, 2016, Drugs for airway disease, Medicine (united Kingdom), Vol:44, ISSN:1357-3039, Pages:271-280